Omer0191/dmr-documentation/docs/leftnavtest.md

     <h3>Optional Parameters</h3>
     <ul>
-      <li><strong>-out, --out_file_folder</strong>: output file folder that stores all results computed by dmr_analysis_block, default is out/</li>
+      <li><code>-out, --out_file_folder</code>: output file folder that stores all results computed by dmr_analysis_block, default is out/</li>
-      <li><strong>-ncol, --need_column</strong>: select a column name from bed file that will be used by dmr_analysis_block.
+      <li><code>-ncol, --need_column</code>: select a column name from bed file that will be used by dmr_analysis_block.
 For example, there are only six columns allowed in a bed file and the column labels will be added automatically such as (Chrs, Starts, Ends, Methylation, Total_counts, Strand) after loading the data.
 Here, if we assume the fourth column of the input bed file is the methylation level, then --need_column = Methylation, default = Methylation</li>
-      <li><strong>-wtStr, --wildType_fileString</strong>: Use the first few character string of a file name to indicate it is a normal/wild type sample or to label this file/sample as wild type/normal condition.
-For example, if a file name under a chromosome folder of --in_file_folder starts with gcb_meht1_* is a wild type/control/normal sample, then --wildType_fileString is gcb.
-Default is gcb in the program</li>
       <!-- ... continue with the rest of the optional parameters ... -->
     </ul>
   </main>